-48 Ministry of Manpower, Directorate General, Letter for Managing Labor Supervision and Occupational Safety and Health Number 5/193 / A5.02.02 / III / 2020 (Preparedness in the Face of the Spread of Covid-19 in the Workplace), March 12, 2020, citing Permenakertrans No. PER 02 / MEN / 1980 (Labor Health Checks in the Implementation of Occupational Safety) and Permenakertrans PER 03 / MEN / 982 (Occupational Health Services as part of the Application of Occupational Safety and Health Requirements).
+57 Ministry of Manpower, Directorate General, Letter for Managing Labor Supervision and Occupational Safety and Health Number 5/193 / A5.02.02 / III / 2020 (Preparedness in the Face of the Spread of Covid-19 in the Workplace), March 12, 2020, citing Permenakertrans No. PER 02 / MEN / 1980 (Labor Health Checks in the Implementation of Occupational Safety) and Permenakertrans PER 03 / MEN / 982 (Occupational Health Services as part of the Application of Occupational Safety and Health Requirements).

-49 Ministry of Manpower, Directorate General, Letter for Managing Labor Supervision and Occupational Safety and Health Number 5/193 / A5.02.02 / III / 2020.
+58 Ministry of Manpower, Directorate General, Letter for Managing Labor Supervision and Occupational Safety and Health Number 5/193 / A5.02.02 / III / 2020.

-50 Law on Manpower, No. 13/2003, Articles 151-152, 154.
+59 Law on Manpower, No. 13/2003, Articles 151-152, 154.

-pay while such an application for termination is pending with the court.
-Finally, factories are prohibited from terminating workers on account of any illness that has been certified by a physician, including Covid-19, unless the employee has been absent from work due to the illness for more than 12 months.51
+prohibited from terminating workers on account of any illness that has been certified by a physician, including Covid-19, unless the employee has been absent from work due to the illness for more than 12 months.60

-In the event that a factory shuts down and/or terminates workers permanently, if the reason is a situation of force majeure, bankruptcy, or that the factory has had two consecutive years of documented financial losses (i.e., losses that preceded any impact of Covid-19), the factory must pay workers: (a) compensation for all unused annual leave; (b) severance benefits in the amount of one month's wages plus one month's wages for every year of completed service with the employer, up to a maximum of nine months' wages; (c) in the case of workers with more than three years of service, "reward pay" of one month's wages for every three years of service, to a maximum of an additional eight months' pay; and (d) for workers who ordinarily receive housing or medical allowances, an additional 15 percent of the total of (b) and (c).52 If the factory terminates employees for economic reasons other than those listed above or moves locations without offering workers the opportunity to retain their employment by relocating, the factory must pay workers double the aforementioned severance benefits, as well compensation for unused annual leave.53
+In the event that a factory shuts down and/or terminates workers permanently, if the reason is a situation of force majeure, bankruptcy, or that the factory has had two consecutive years of documented financial losses (i.e., losses that preceded any impact of Covid-19), the factory must pay workers: (a) compensation for all unused annual leave; (b) severance benefits in the amount of one month's wages plus one month's wages for every year of completed service with the employer, up to a maximum of nine months' wages; (c) in the case of workers with more than three years of service, "reward pay" of one month's wages for every three years of service, to a maximum of an additional eight months' pay; and (d) for workers who ordinarily receive housing or medical allowances, an additional 15 percent of the total of (b) and (c).
+61 If the factory terminates employees for economic reasons other than those listed above or moves locations without offering workers the opportunity to retain their employment by relocating, the factory must pay workers double the aforementioned severance benefits, as well compensation for unused annual leave.
+62